thinkshout/thinkshout/work/02-facinghistory.md

 components:
   - title: Discovery & Technical Architecture
     column1: |
       Before engaging with us, Facing History had worked with a number of creative partners and technology providers.
 Our engineering recommendations began with a thorough review and prioritization of features across many hundreds of pages of documentation.
-We consolidated this information to create a responsively-designed publishing platform that leverages a "modular" (or resuable) content model.
+We consolidated this information to map out the development of a responsively-designed publishing platform that leverages a "modular" (or resuable) content model.
     column2: work/facinghistory/facinghistory-discovery.jpg
     background:
   - title: Salesforce Integration